There are plenty of things to do in Cobh regardless of when you visit.

 At one point during its lifetime, Spike Island housed convicts prior to penal transportation to Australia.
 This is how it earned itself the nickname ‘Ireland’s Alcatraz’.

-2. See the colourful Deck of Cards in Cobh
+2. The Deck of Cards

 Cobh’s Deck of Cards tend to go viral about 1,000 times per year on Instagram and Facebook and, to be fair, it’s not hard to see why.

 The colourful houses, finely set against the backdrop of the magnificent St. Coleman’s Cathedral, are a sight to behold.
 It’s no surprise that they attract budding photographers from far and wide.